fabric-testbed/information-model-utils/README.md

 ```
 $ scan_site.py -b https://hostname/api/ -s <site acronym> -t <token> -a <street address string> -m <model name>.graphml
 ```
 Saves site model into a file in GraphML format.
-Both `-p` and `-m` could be used together.
-If neither is specified the site is scanned however no extra output is produced.

 Using `-a` is strongly advised (to support GIS-style visualizations of slices), the code automatically tests the provided postal address to make sure it is resolvable into Lat/Lon coordinates.

+You can also use `--brief` option with `-p` to have a shorter printout.

+To produce a site JSON file, use `-j` or `--json` followed by a filename.

+Options`-p`, `-m` and `-j` could be used together (i.e. to produce a model, a printout and a JSON file).
+If none is specified the site is scanned however no extra output is produced.

 ### scan_net.py